Kanyana

 Kanyana is a village in the southern state of Karnataka, India.
 It is located in the Bantwal Taluk of Dakshina Kannada district in Karnataka.
-The majority of the population are Hindus, Catholics and Muslims and the main languages spoken are Tulu, Kannada, Beary, Malayalam and Konkani.
+The majority of the population are Hindus, Catholics and Muslims and the main languages spoken are Tulu, Havyaka, Kannada, Malayalam and Konkani.

 Demographics

 As of 2011 India census, number of household are 1465, Kanyana had a population of 7,650 with 3,771 males and 3,879 females.